 So I have been blogging for a year and now I have written my first novel.
 It is in the final editing stages and I plan to find Beta readers to plow through the pages and give me their input.
 I think it is a very creative fiction novel that includes love, hate, mysterious enemies, a fallen hero, and a very tense conclusion.

 I have reinvented myself to transition from the death defying world I lived in to the pacifist work of writing wear I can create death defying moments from the tips of my fingers.
 And it is something I can stick with because it is mine.
-I built it from scratch and will allow it to evolve.
+I built it from scratch which means I own something that I can make flourish and allow to evolve.

 Is it too late?
 Only if you plan to die tomorrow!
 Your brain still works and you still breathe and you can do it.
-Some of the most notable accomplishments in life are done from a wheelchair, after reinvention took place.
+Some of the most notable accomplishments in life have been done from a wheelchair after the process of reinventing oneself took place.

 You are in control of you!
 Excuses are a dime a dozen (whoops, there goes one of those dreaded clichés).
 You just get up and decide to do something different.
 If you don’t do it now, then do it later.
 Or you can watch someone else do what you ‘wish’ you had done!

-So that is my take.
-I want to expand on this in a future blog.
-I will also present more details about my novel which is still evolving, just as I am reinventing myself.
-Extra steps are involved to perfect the dialogue and make it more and more interesting as I keep the reader engaged.
-I hope to stay engaged as well.
+So that is my take on this facet of life.
+For now!
+Still, I want to expand on this topic in a future blog.
+I will also present more details about my novel which is still taking shape, just as I am seeking additional steps I might take to further reinvent my own self.
+Just as I find that extra steps are needed to perfect dialogue that keeps the reader engaged, I hope to stay engaged as well.
 Until then….!